 The Tautoko Tāngata- Māori Talent Development Fund focuses on talent development for Māori key creatives and other roles the industry identifies as requiring increased Māori representation.

-Some of New Zealand’s most successful filmmakers are Māori with the most recent success coming this week when Taika Waititi (Te Whānau ā Apanui) became the first New Zealander and the first indigenous filmmaker to win an Academy Award for Best Adapted Screenplay.
+Some of New Zealand’s most successful filmmakers are Māori with the most recent success coming this week when Taika Waititi (Te Whānau ā Apanui) became the first the first indigenous filmmaker to win an Academy Award for Best Adapted Screenplay.
 He and fellow producer, Chelsea Winstanley (Ngāti Ranginui) are the first two indigenous producers to have been nominated for a Best Picture Academy Award.

 The NZFC is committed to advancing the careers of new and emerging Māori talent and encouraging the use of Te Reo Māori in storytelling on screen.
 Films by and about Māori such as Hunt for the Wilderpeople, Boy, Mt.
 Zion, Mahana and Once Were Warriors have resonated the most with local and international audiences over the last twenty years, making up half the top-20 list for box-office takings at New Zealand cinemas.